statisticalbiotechnology/translong/docs/Logbook.md

 * Finished code for creating a csv file with all TFs and their associated genes listed, though it required some manual editing of dowloaded csv with urls for fetching csvs for target genes for all TFs
 * Started writing code for creating a dataframe with expression values that has genes as row index, and organ and time point as column index

+### 30/1 2020
+* Attempted to write on code for finding gene symbols for each gene ensembl ID and inserting it into dataframe with expression values

+### 31/1 2020
+* Made functional code for replacing ensembl gene IDs with gene symbols
+* Performed PCA for a single TF

+### 3/2 2019
+* Struggled with collecting gene targets for all TFs in one file, discovered some issues.
+* Created a separate file for perfroming a test PCA on a single TF and attemped to gather its results in a dataframe where results from all TFs could be collected

+* Looked into alternative methods for finding gene symbols for each gene ensembl ID and inserting it into dataframe with expression values
+* Finished writing code for finding gene symbols for each gene ensembl ID and inserting it into dataframe with expression values
+* Attempted to solve the issue that the gene list for each TF is read as a string and not a listS